cecilegaudron/my-portfolio/README.md

 ### Media

-All pictures are from me.
+All pictures and the logo are from me.